-We remark that in (13), geometry is directly optimized in terms of the depth z (rather than indirectly in terms of the normal n).
-This is typically known as a differential approach to PS in the literature [11, 28, 29, 30, 39], with the benefit of both implicitly ensuring integrability (thus limiting ambiguities) and avoiding possibly error-prone integration of normals into depths as a post-processing step.
+In (13), geometry is directly optimized in terms of the depth z (rather than indirectly in terms of the normal n).
+This both ensures integrability and avoids integration of normals into depths as a post-processing step.

 5. Solver and Implementation